dqhieuu/pg-explore/README.md

     <h1>pgExplore</h1>
 </div>

-<h3 align="center">Web PostgreSQL data explorer with AI, extensions, workflow builder, visualizer, integration,... and God knows what I will add in the future??</h3>
+<h3 align="center">Web-based PostgreSQL data explorer with AI, workflow builder, integration, ... and more features are being added!</h3>

 ![Demo screenshot](./public/demo1.png)

 "Most database clients are so unintuitive, except those integrated in Jetbrains' apps, which I already use daily."
 But even with the most advanced clients, it still can't help my unreasonably specific use cases.

-Then I found [PGlite](https://github.com/electric-sql/pglite), which is a lightweight Postgres server that can run in a browser.
+Then I found [PGlite](https://github.com/electric-sql/pglite), which is a lightweight Postgres server that runs in a browser.
 "Why don't I create my own Postgres toolbox that can run anywhere to ease my gridmaxxing at work?", I wondered.
 And so began this repo—purely to support my use-case driven needs.

 - I have CSV, JSON data of unknown structure.
 I want to dump all of them into Postgres and use some LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
 It should know the schema (but not the data, unless specified) and provide a runnable SQL query.
 I then run it, modify it, and ask the AI to modify it for me for more complex cases.

 - The other time, I want to create the tables with my DBML schema I wrote some time ago, and also I want to store my reusable queries in the browser.
-Why not make it work as a workflow/node-chain and language agnostic while I'm at it?
+Why not make it work as a workflow/node-chain runner and language-agnostic while I'm at it?

 ---

 Try it out at [pg-explore.vercel.app](https://pg-explore.vercel.app).
-It will download to your browser once, and then you can use it offline the next time you visit the site (PWA).
+It will cache the data in your browser (PWA), and then you can use it offline the next time you visit the site.
 Or host it locally in the section below!

-The more people use it, or star this repo, the more I am motivated to develop more!
-Gotta love those steadily increasing numbers :)
+You can keep me motivated by using this site or starring this repo.
+Motivation powers open-source development, as always!

+---

 ## TODO backlog :D
 Suggest any ideas, report bugs - it helps!